Dnipro: Early history

-In the 15th century the area became part of the Kiev Voivodeship (1471–1565) of the Polish–Lithuanian Commonwealth.
-Archeological finds in today's Dnipro's urban district Samarskyi District suggest that the important river crossing was a trading settlement from at least 1524.
 In 1635, the Polish–Lithuanian Commonwealth built the Kodak Fortress above the Dnieper Rapids at Kodaky on the south-eastern outskirts of modern Dnipro near the current Kaidatsky Bridge, only to have it destroyed within months by the Cossacks of Ivan Sulyma.
 Rebuilt in 1645, it was captured by Zaporozhian Sich in 1648.

 Around the fortress a settlement emerged that became a town in Kodak Palanka (province) of the Zaporizhian Sich called Novyi (New) Kodak.
 Cossacks often hid the true number of the population to reduce taxation and other obligations, but according to documentary evidence, it can be assumed that the population of New Kodak was at least 3,000 people.
 The fortress was garrisoned by Cossacks until the Sich, allied with the Ottoman Empire and their Tartar vassals, drove out the encroaching Tsardom of Russia.
 Under the terms of the Russian withdrawal—the Treaty of the Pruth in 1711—the Kodak fortress was demolished.

 In the mid-1730s, the fortress and Russians returned, living in an uneasy cohabitation with local cossacks.
 From mid-century they co-existed with the Zaporozhian sloboda (or "free settlement") of Polovytsia located on the site of today's Central Terminal and the Ozyorka farmers market.

 In the Russo-Turkish War (1768–1774), the Zaporozhian cossacks allied with Empress Catherine II.
 No sooner had they assisted the Russians to victory than they faced an imperial ultimatum to disband their confederation.
 The liquidation of the Sich destroyed their political autonomy and saw the incorporation of their lands into the new governates of Novorossiya.
 In 1784, Catherine ordered the foundation of new city, commonly referred to at the time as Katerynoslav.